ChepeUAQ/SmashAPI_SD/README.md

 ## Create the necessary containers
 >[!IMPORTANT]
+> Make sure Docker Desktop is running from this point onward
+>
 > Run these commands in the order they are shown here

 Open Docker Desktop an your command interpreter then run the following commands: